bella-xia/CIS/assign01/README.txt

 File description:

 1. matrix.h, matrix.cpp:
-With Eigen library #citation needed, define the matrix object and implemente several calculations
+With Eigen library (see the link in the end) needed, define the matrix object and implemente several calculations

 2. rotation.h, rotation.cpp
 Encapsulate the rotation information and error in matrix or angular/axis form.